NullArray/AutoSploit/README.md

 ```

 Since the program invokes functionality from the Metasploit Framework you need to have this installed also.
 Get it from Rapid7 by clicking [here](https://www.rapid7.com/products/metasploit/).

+## Acknowledgements

+Special thanks to [Ekultek](https://github.com/Ekultek) without whoms contributions to the project version 2.0 would have been a lot less spectacular.

+And thanks to [Khast3x](https://github.com/khast3x) for setting up Docker support.

 ### Note